 BASF Corporation v.
 Johnson Matthey Inc.

 (District of Delaware).
-Representing BASF in patent litigation involving catalyst systems for aftertreatment of exhaust from heavy duty diesel engines.
+Representing BASF in patent litigation involving catalyst systems for abatement of greenhouse gas emissions from diesel engines.

 Zond, Inc. v.
 Fujitsu Semiconductor Limited, et al.

 (District of Massachusetts).
-Representing Fujitsu Semiconductor in patent litigations involving plasma processes in semiconductor fabrication.
+Representing Fujitsu Semiconductor in patent litigations involving plasma processes in semiconductor device fabrication.

 Helsinn Healthcare S.A., et al. v.
 Dr. Reddy’s Laboratories, Ltd., et al.